Edgecombe ENC STEM Student Application is now open! Apply today!

 Question: How many students will be chosen to attend the residential experience at the NC School of Science and Math in Durham?

 Answer: Given limited space at NCSSM, we will be able to take up to 70 students from the Gaston and Edgecombe sites with us to the ENC STEM Academy in Durham.

-Question: How will these 70 students be selected for the sleepaway portion at NCSSM?
+Question: How will students be selected for the sleepaway portion at NCSSM?

-Answer: The 70 students will be selected based on attendance and their demonstration of core character traits: professionalism, perseverance, and collaboration.
+Answer: The 70 students will be selected based on attendance and their demonstration of our core character traits: professionalism, urgency, perseverance, curiosity, and collaboration.
 All ENC STEM students will be evaluated by their instructors and by ENC STEM directors.
-Students will be notified by the end of the day on Friday, June 30, 2017 as to whether they will be invited to NCSSM.

 Question: If selected, how will I get to the North Carolina School of Science and Math in Durham?